 Presence of real time data can go a long way.
 This can earn a company enormous profit.
-Further, modern organizations ensure compliance using quality management systems to manage data.
+Modern organizations ensure compliance using quality management systems to manage data.

 Moreover, long-term data management techniques can predict high profitability, good customer relations, efficiencies and consistency in product quality.

-With the help of a quality management software, you can address data collection, disposal methods, data management and analysis.
+With the help of a quality management system, you can address data collection, disposal methods, data management and analysis.

 2- Achieving customer satisfaction with product quality